mslinn/git-stats-scala/README.md

 You can also run SBT if desired.
-The options shown cause git logs from all of 2016 to be processed, for the `cadenza` project, with subtotals, and XML files are to be ignored:
+The options shown cause git logs from all of 2016 to be processed, for the `cadenza` project, with subtotals, and all unknown files are to be ignored:

-    sbt "run --previous365days -d /mnt/c/work/training/cadenza -v -i xml"
+    sbt "run --previous365days -d /mnt/c/work/training/cadenza -v -o"

 ## Scaladoc
 [Here](http://mslinn.github.io/git-stats-scala/latest/api/index.html)